 There are also several other reasons why a patient might want to further explore sedation dentistry.

-If that happens to sound like you or someone you know, contact our doctors at our Glendale office by phone at (818) 208-5800.
+If that happens to sound like you or someone you know, contact our doctors at our Pasadena office by phone at (818) 208-5800.